 </a>

 To retrieve the images using Nginx we need to define a location block.
-Location blocks divide up request handling within a server block so that URI matching the specified location receive special handling.
+Location blocks divide up request handling within a server block so that any URI matching the specified location receive special handling.

 In this case we are matching request URIs that point to image files on the server.
 This is how the location declaration is specified: